Doculisp/Lang/AI-Assistant-Codex.md

 ### Comments

-Comment out any block by prefixing the atom with `*`:
+Comment out any block by prefixing the identifier with `*`:

 ```doculisp
 (*section-meta